mdn/content/files/en-us/web/api/performanceresourcetiming/domainlookupend/index.md

 The **`domainLookupEnd`** read-only property returns the {{domxref("DOMHighResTimeStamp","timestamp")}} immediately after the browser finishes the domain-name lookup for the resource.

-If the user agent has the domain information in cache, {{domxref("PerformanceResourceTiming.domainLookupStart","domainLookupStart")}} and {{domxref("PerformanceResourceTiming.domainLookupEnd","domainLookupEnd")}} represent the times when the user agent starts and ends the domain data retrieval from the cache.
+If the user agent has the domain information in cache, {{domxref("PerformanceResourceTiming.domainLookupStart","domainLookupStart")}} and `domainLookupEnd` represent the times when the user agent starts and ends the domain data retrieval from the cache.

 ## Value